nmrao/sample-soapui-projects/runStepsInParallel/READ-ME.md

 However, the two steps running in separate threads -
 - both steps started same time
 - take its own time to execute a step
-- finised in different times
+- finished in different times